← Back to home

 Which devices does TrainerKit support?

 TrainerKit runs on Mac (macOS 14+), iPhone and iPad (iOS 17+), and Apple TV (tvOS 17+).
-The Apple Watch companion app (watchOS 10+) pairs with iPhone to deliver live heart rate during indoor rides.
+Apple Watch (watchOS 10+) works as both a companion (live heart rate to iPhone) and a standalone ride computer with GPS, power, and cadence.

 Which trainers are compatible?